NetApp-openstack-dev/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

 **ONTAP**

-The NetApp clustered Data ONTAP Cinder driver currently supports QoS by backend QoS specs or via netapp:qos_policy_group assignment using Cinder Extra-Specs.
-The NetApp Cinder driver accomplishes this by using NetApp QoS policy groups, introduced with clustered Data ONTAP 8.2, and applying these policy groups to Cinder volumes.
+The NetApp ONTAP Cinder driver currently supports
+QoS by backend QoS specs or via netapp:qos_policy_group assignment using Cinder Extra-Specs.
+The NetApp Cinder driver accomplishes this by using NetApp QoS policy groups, introduced with ONTAP 8.2, and applying these policy groups to Cinder volumes.

 -  *netapp:qos_policy_group*: A Cinder extra-spec, which references an externally provisioned QoS policy group, provides a means to assign a Netapp QoS policy group for a set of Cinder volumes.
 All Cinder volumes associated with a single QoS policy group share the throughput value restrictions as a group.
-The clustered Data ONTAP QoS policy group must be created by the storage administrator on the backend prior to specifying the netapp:qos_policy_group option in a Cinder extra-spec.
+The ONTAP QoS policy group must be created by the storage administrator on the backend prior to specifying the netapp:qos_policy_group option in a Cinder extra-spec.
 Use the netapp:qos_policy_group option when a